 If you are arrested, the same principle applies to pressing charges.
 The police cannot detain you for an unreasonable amount of time, hoping that they will find new evidence that allows prosecutors to file charges.
 As mentioned before, you can only be held for 48 to 72 hours, depending on your case.
 If there is not enough evidence to support criminal charges, you must be released.

 If police detained you for an unreasonably long time before prosecutors finally charged you, we can argue that your rights were violated.
 Our Northeast Philadelphia criminal defense attorneys can review the details of your arrest and help you fight your charges.

 How Long Does the Prosecutor Have to File Charges after I Have Been Arrested in Philadelphia?

-For many crimes, the police will conduct an investigation into what happened and then apply for an arrest warrant with a judge when they believe they have enough evidence to charge a particular person with a crime.
-In such a situation, the prosecutor will have already signed off on the matter and charges will have already been filed by the time of your arrest.
-If you are brought into custody, within 72 hours of your arrest your initial appearance and bail hearing must be held.
-You will want an experienced Philadelphia bail hearing attorney to represent you at this hearing where the judge will decide if you can be released while the case is pending, or if you must be held in jail until the underlying matter is resolved.
+For many crimes, the police will investigate and apply for an arrest warrant with a judge when they believe they have enough evidence to charge a particular person with a crime.
+In such a situation, the prosecutor will have already signed off on the matter, and charges will have already been filed by the time of your arrest.
+If you are brought into custody, your initial appearance and bail hearing must be held within 72 hours of your arrest.

-Typically, the police only have 48 hours after an arrest to file charges against an incarcerated individual.
-If you believe the rights of you or a loved one have been violated due to this or any other unconstitutional action by police and prosecutors, reach out to our skilled Philadelphia criminal defense attorneys at The Law Offices of Lloyd Long right away.
-We will work to get you out of jail and to get your charges dismissed.
-Call us today at (215) 302-0171 for a free consultation.
+Typically, the police only have 48 hours after an arrest to file charges against a detained individual.
+If you believe your rights have been violated, reach out to our skilled Philadelphia criminal defense attorneys at The Law Offices of Lloyd Long right away.
+Call us today at (215) 302-0171 for a free case review.